calabash/calabash-android/README.md

 Calabash-Android
 ================
 Calabash-Android lets you run [Cucumber](http://cukes.info) features on your Android device or emulator.
+A Cucumber feature could look something like this:

     Feature: Login feature
       Scenario: As a valid user I can log into my app